Plasmid preparation: Growth of the bacterial culture

-Growth of the bacterial culture

 Plasmids are almost always purified from liquid bacteria cultures, usually E. coli, which have been transformed and isolated.
 Virtually all plasmid vectors in common use encode one or more antibiotic resistance genes as a selectable marker, for example a gene encoding ampicillin or kanamycin resistance, which allows bacteria that have been successfully transformed to multiply uninhibited.
 Bacteria that have not taken up the plasmid vector are assumed to lack the resistance gene, and thus only colonies representing successful transformations are expected to grow.

 Bacteria are grown under favourable conditions.

 Harvesting and lysis of the bacteria

 There are several methods for cell lysis, including alkaline lysis, mechanical lysis, and enzymatic lysis.